 Students in the Applied Exercise Physiology and Sport Nutrition tracks will focus on an academic curriculum that prepares them for careers in research, strength and conditioning, fitness training, and health and wellness.
 Students that choose the Coaching track will focus on an academic curriculum that prepares them for a career in coaching.

-All students in the nonthesis option are required to take an independent learning experience (PET 6909 Research Report) that involves a detailed literature review specific to a subject area of the student's interest.
+All students in the nonthesis option are required to take an independent learning experience (PET 6910 Problem Analysis) that involves a detailed literature review specific to a subject area of the student's interest.
 This is done with the supervision of graduate faculty.
 Another option for students in the nonthesis track is to participate in a practicum (PET 6946) that will serve as their culminating graduate experience.